Schull-io/Cloud_DevOps_C4/Week 10/Lab 2/Readme.md

 Choose VPC Dashboard, and then choose Subnets.

-Note the subnet IDs of the subnets named tutorial-subnet-private1-us-west-2a and tutorial-subnet-private2-us-west-2b.

-You need the subnet IDs when you create your DB subnet group.
+Note the subnet IDs of the subnets,You need the subnet IDs when you create your DB subnet group.

 Open the Amazon RDS on the console